ericwq/nvide/README.md

 - `lazy/emulator` directory : terminal emulator configuration files.
 - `build.md` : contains the docker commands to build image and run container.
 - `lazy.dockerfile` : the IDE docker file.
-- `sshd-lazy.dockerfile`: the IDE docker file with ssh enable.
+- `sshd-lazy.dockerfile`: the IDE docker file with ssh enabled.
 - `reference.md` : the references about how to setup `nvide`.

 ## Client requirement